a1786223749/CHBlinkingLabel/README.md

 ## License

 CHBlinkingLabel is available under the MIT license.
-See the LICENSE file for more info.
+See the LICENSE file for more info.1